sebawita/articles/KinveyChat/chatbot challenges.md

 >
 > User: Wait...
 What?!? 🙄-->

-**The Expectation:**
+In this case, the chatbot expects to work in the following fixed steps:

+1. Identify the conversation type => Buy Cinema Ticket
+2. Ask for the date
+3. Provide a list of films, and ask to choose one
+4. Provide a list of time slot, and ask to choose one
+5. Complete the booking

+So providing the date or a film title, before the chatbot identifies the conversation type, will result in the chatbot ignoring these details.
+It puts the chatbot in the driving seat, which asks the user for the input at its own convenience.
+Thus forcing the user into a single rigid flow, which makes it feel artificial, and the overall experience frustrating.

-Allow users to provide your chatbot with the information, in the order that is convenient to them.
+The **expected behavior**, is to allow the users to provide the chatbot with the information, in the order that is convenient to them.
 But also allow them to change their previous answers.
 Then finally use prompts to guide users on the right path.

 Here is how the previous conversation should be handled: